-To obtain the maximum benefit from your studies you should make an effort to learn what facilities the University offers, to investigate the best methods of study and to discover as much as possible about the course for which you are enrolled.
+To obtain the maximum benefit from your studies you should make an effort to tearn what facilities the University offers, to investigate the best methods of study and to discover as much as possible about the course for which you are enrolled.

-This Handbook has been specially designed as a detailed source of reference for you in all matters related to your faculty.
-This General Information Section is intended to help you put the Faculty into perspective with the University as a whole, to introduce you to some of the services available to students and to note some of the most important rules and procedures.
+This Handbook has been specially designed as a detailed source of reference for you in all matters related to you provide the second to help you put the Faculty into perspective with the University as a whole, to introduce you to some of the services available to students and to note some of the most important rules and procedures.